 DM: There’s a point at which economic efficiency fails.
 So there needs to be a balance between economic efficiency and how stakeholders are treated.
 The same is true I think in what you were talking about balancing the associational and communal aspects of an organization.
-Inspiring internal motivation in employees is one of the points of work culture.
+Inspiring internal motivation in employees is one of the points of work cultures.
 Those people will be driven to add value not solely because of the economic benefits they derive but from contributing to something greater.
-And research suggests that especially with the coming generation, purpose rules as a motivating factor.
+And research surrounding lessons on culture suggests that especially with the coming generation, purpose rules as a motivating factor.

 Now, shareholders or company leaders may decide to “create a work culture” by writing some things on the wall because data suggests that this is what people want and will lead to increased revenue, but this is still economically-driven.
-I think employees can smell the bullshit and want to be enrolled in a culture where a visionary leader believes in something.
+I think employees can smell the bullshit and want to be enrolled in work cultures where a visionary leader believes in something.